 Wallace Library staff welcome you back to campus.
-While we are excited to offer you access to the building again, we want to share some important information about changes to library operations for Fall 2020.
-If you have any questions about these changes, please contact Dean Megan Brooks at email@example.com.
+While we are excited to offer you access to the building again, we want to share some important information about library operations for Fall 2020.
+If you have any questions about our operations, please contact Dean Megan Brooks at email@example.com.

 On this page